frederic-perez/AmE-dictionary/data/dictionary.md

 __give in__ _I'm never giving in._
 __give it up for__ _phr v_ :nine::m: Applaud. _Please, give it up for our next guest!_ _Give it up for my friend Adam!_
 __give or take__ _idiom_ Plus or minus a specified amount; more or less: _It will cost $20, give or take a dollar or two._
+__give someone some lip__ _idiom_ _informal_ To speak rudely or disrespectfully to someone; to sass someone. _Billy gave me some lip, so I whupped him.
+Jane is always giving the teacher some lip._
 __give the creeps__
 __giveaway__ _n_ :four::hammer: _Holiday giveaway._
 __glad-hand__ _v_